some-natalie/some-natalie/_posts/2023-10-25-kubernoodles-pt-7.md

 ```
 {% endraw %}

 The full [workflow file](https://github.com/some-natalie/kubernoodles/blob/main/.github/workflows/weekly-cleanup.yml) also closes issues and PRs that are inactive and a few other repo maintenance chores.
-The important thing to note is that the JIT read/write Packages scope doesn't allow for image deletion, so you must set a personal access token that has that privilege and store it in Secrets.
+Note the JIT read/write Packages scope doesn't allow for image deletion, so you must set a personal access token that has that privilege and store it in Secrets.

+## Lessons learned the hard way

+- "Hybrid cloud" sounds simple, but is tricky to execute.
+By building in the cheapest and most open place you can (commercial cloud), then moving the finished artifact (runner image) to more isolated enclaves, it reduces the number of ~~things to go wrong~~ _differences_ between each provider/location.
+- Tiny discrete images that do one thing and do it well is the most idiomatic use of containers.
+I've found this pattern does poorly here due to labor spend per image, then needing teams to rework their builds to fit this paradigm.
+- Big pods are not bad - Consistent caching (and invalidation as needed) of build tools in persistent read-only volumes is difficult, whereas caching complete images that don't change too often by setting your `imagePullPolicy: IfNotPresent` is simple.
+- There's a balance somewhere on the number and size of images the team supports versus the amount of time spent on each one.
+Each company will have to find that on their own.

+My bias to big pods not being _that_ bad is that admin/dev/maintenance time is extremely expensive and time spent flinging around big containers is cheap.

 ## The other part of tidy